 - Fellow SNL alumni and frequent co-collaborators Harold Ramis and Bill Murray were also this early in their careers.

-- The release of Dolphin Tale 2 in 2014 will mark the fifth film that Ashley Judd and Morgan Freeman have both appeared in (the others are Kiss The Girls, High Crimes, Dolphin Tale and Olympus Has Fallen).
+- Ashley Judd and Morgan Freeman have appeared together in five films (Kiss The Girls, High Crimes, Dolphin Tale, Olympus Has Fallen and Dolphin Tale 2).

 - Wesley Snipes and Robert Downey, Jr. worked together on One Night Stand and U.S. Marshals.